Real People Stories -Marta

 My file will be discussed in the CPR.

 The following week, the surgeon called me to tell me that it had been decided in RCP to do a new laparoscopy to decide on the feasibility of resection surgery.
-I am a little disappointed because I was expecting a HPV late decision and not a new intervention to decide.
+I am a little disappointed because I was expecting an HPV late decision and not a new intervention.
 I informed him I would like to discuss this with my current oncologist before consenting.

 Communication Challenges